nitmws/odrl-wprofile-evaltest1/README.md

 The current state of this project is "under construction":
 * the evaluation of a Permission is complete, needs more testing
-* the evaluation of a Prohibition is almost complete
+* the evaluation of a Prohibition is complete, needs more testing
-* the evaluation of an Obligation does not exist yet
+* the evaluation of an Obligation is complete, needs more testing

 Timeline: all evaluations should be available in mid-October 2017.